truzo/tomango-2018/site/content/created/concept-tag.md

 - concept-tag/5.png
 ---

 For years, retailers have been fighting an ongoing battle with shoplifters who are determined to nick their stock.
 The Concept Tag is a new type of retail security tag that’s set to revolutionise the industry.

-Our client Agon Systems asked us to design a website to raise the profile of this new product and generate new enquiries from national retailers.
+Our client Agon Systems asked us to design printed literature and a website to raise the profile of this new product and generate new enquiries from national retailers.

 {{< quote
 	body="The return on investment on this website has been phenomenal."